 3D Portable Document Format (PDF) File is Made

 Although free, you will need to install the PDF3D Exporter, located here.
-Some Altium Designer 18 installations come with the extension.
+Some Altium 18 installations come with the extension.
 It is straightforward to check your installation for the extension.
 First, use your pulldown menu File -> Export ->

 Check to see if you have PDF3D, and if not, install with Add Exporter